turingschool/mod-0-curriculum/prework/index.md

 The following assignments are due based on your mod 0 section and can be found on the [mod 0 calendar]({{ site.baseurl }}/calendar)

-The capstone is made up of 3 parts:
+The pre-work is made up of 3 parts:
 * [Professional Development]({{ site.baseurl }}#professional-dev)
 * [Gear Up]({{ site.baseurl }}#gear-up)
 * [Technical]({{ site.baseurl }}#technical)